BOOK NOW CALL US

 Step-by-Step Charging Planning Process

-Use this approach whether you’re making a day trip from Las Vegas or embarking on a longer Utah road trip through Bryce Canyon and beyond.
+Use this approach whether you’re making a day trip from Las Vegas or embarking on a longer electric vehicle road trip through Southern Utah through Bryce Canyon and beyond.

-- Check your EV’s range and compatibility: Know your usable range, how mountain driving affects battery consumption (uphill depletes faster; downhill regenerates), and whether your car uses J1772 directly or needs an adapter for Tesla Destination chargers.
+1. Check your EV’s range and compatibility: Know your usable range, especially if you drive an older EV, since older electric vehicles generally have shorter ranges and require more frequent charging stops.
+Also account for how mountain driving affects battery consumption uphill depletes faster, downhill regenerates, and steep terrain reduces range significantly, while desert heat can increase battery drain from air conditioning use.
+Check whether your car uses J1772 directly or needs an adapter for Tesla Destination chargers.

-- Identify backup options: Download PlugShare and check charger status before arrival.
-Have secondary locations in mind—if the Visitor Center chargers are occupied, head to Springdale hotels.
+4. Identify backup options: Download PlugShare and check charger status before arrival.
+Have secondary locations in mind if the Visitor Center chargers are occupied, head to Springdale hotels, and carrying the right adapters can expand access to different charging networks.

 Charging Location Comparison